Other station renovations

 Reducing the number of tracks from five to two will result in different traffic flows and more intensive use of the station and platforms.
 This will require some adjustments to the facilities.
 Walking routes will be re-routed and more modern facilities will be provided at the station.
 The project involves close cooperation between the partners ProRail, the City of Gooische Meren and NS Stations.

-The renovation project for station Rotterdam Alexander is a unique collaborative effort by RET, NS Stations, NS Reizigers, ProRail, the City of Rotterdam and Metropolitan Region Rotterdam-The Hague to make optimal use of a modern, multimodal public transport junction and to transform it into one that focuses on the needs of the traveller.
+The renovation project for station Rotterdam Alexander is a collaborative effort by RET, NS Stations, NS Reizigers, ProRail, the City of Rotterdam and Metropolitan Region Rotterdam-The Hague to make optimal use of a modern, multimodal public transport junction and to transform it into one that focuses on the needs of the traveller.

 Better transfer facilities between train and metro

 In the station, the facilities to transfer between trains and the metro will be optimised.
-Extending the metro platforms into the station building, and by allowing the metros to stop directly inside the station will significantly reduce walking distances, both to the trains and to other connections such as buses, P+R, K+R and bicycle storage facilities.
+Extending the metro platforms into the station building, and by allowing the metros to stop directly inside the station will significantly reduce walking distances, both to the trains and to other connections such as buses, P+R, Kiss+Ride, and bicycle storage facilities.
 Travellers waiting at the metro platforms will also be more comfortable, due to protection from rain and wind.
-A separate bypass will be realised between the train platform to Rotterdam CS, which will dramatically shorten the time needed to transfer.
+A separate bypass will be realised between the train platform and the metro platform to Rotterdam CS, which will dramatically shorten the time needed to transfer.
 It will also be safer for travellers, as they will no longer need to cross the metro line.
 These measures will make it much more convenient for travellers transferring at Rotterdam Alexander, and will make the public transport junction a worthy alternative for commuters looking to avoid traffic jams.

 Renovated station hall